 Best Multi-Purpose: Morakniv Fishing Comfort Scaler Knife

 Available in 3.9-inch or 5.9-inch blade configurations, the Morakniv Fishing Comfort Scaler Knife is a great option for those in search of a filleting knife that can also act as a general all-rounder.
 Its double blade features a straight cutting edge on one side for filleting and carving and a serrated edge on the other for descaling your catch.
-Although the blade’s stiffness means that it’s not as suited to finesse filleting as some of the other knives on this list, Amazon reviewers love it for its ability to perform other fishing-related tasks, such as cutting rope, dispatching fish and preparing bait.
+Although the blade’s stiffness means that it’s not as suited to finesse filleting as some of the other knives on this list, it performs well on other fishing-related tasks, such as cutting rope, dispatching fish and preparing bait.

 The blade is made from high-quality steel chosen for its corrosion resistance, its hardness and the superior sharpness of its edges.
 It’s paired with an ergonomic handle that ensures your safety with a patterned high-friction grip.
 An easy-clean plastic sheath with two interchangeable belt clips completes the package, and your purchase is protected by a one-year manufacturer’s warranty.